 10. Always park at a designated spot

-A forklift should have a designated parking spot at the end of the day.
-Before leaving the machine, ensure it’s placed in park, the engine is off, and do a walk-around inspection.
+A forklift should have a designated parking spot.
+Before leaving the machine, ensure it’s placed in park and the engine is off, and do a walk-around inspection.
 This rule has a few benefits that will make things easier for you and others on the job site: